 RV traveling Facebook groups are another great place to learn where people stay.

 Alternative: Search the internet for a list of Walmarts that allow overnight RV Parking so you can just head on to the third step on this list.

 2. Ask them if they offer free overnight parking.

-Once you reach a nearby Walmart, go inside and ask their staff if they offer the free Walmart overnight RV parking.
+Once you reach nearby Walmart stores, go inside and ask their staff if they offer free Walmart overnight RV parking.

-- You can first see if any other RVs are already packed in the back of the parking lot for the night to see if this might be an RV friendly Walmart
+- You can first see if any other RVs are already parked in the back of the parking lot for the night to see if this Walmart values RV travelers.

 - If they say no, you can ask them if they know any nearby store that offers it.